 How do we know if our products need labelling for food allergens?

-If your products contain any of the 9 key allergens or allergen groups (peanuts; tree nuts; soy; milk; egg; cereals; crustacea, fish (including shellfish); and sesame), or derivatives of them, because they have been added via an ingredient, food additive or processing aid, it is mandatory under the Australia New Zealand Food Standards Code for your product labels to identify the allergen.
+If your products contain any of the 10 key allergens or allergen groups (peanuts; tree nuts; soy; milk; egg; cereals; crustacea, fish (including shellfish); sesame; and lupin), or derivatives of them, because they have been added via an ingredient, food additive or processing aid, it is mandatory under the Australia New Zealand Food Standards Code for your product labels to identify the allergen.

 Best Practice is that food allergen information should be included in the ingredient list in common language consumers will understand e.g. ‘milk’ rather than ‘sodium caseinate’.

 If you are concerned about the presence of food allergens in your products that you are not deliberately adding, you may need to test the product or conduct a thorough HACCP (Hazard Analysis Critical Control Point) analysis of your supply chain to identify where the food allergens may be entering it.

 Food allergens may also be present due, for example, to shared equipment or use of ingredients containing undisclosed allergen.
 In these cases, the Allergen Bureau recommends you use the VITAL® Program to provide meaningful risk-based precautionary labelling.